Post Traumatic Stress (PTSD): Most Popular Articles

-Learn the definition of primary emotions.
+Learn the definition of substance abuse.

 When people have PTSD, they are likely going to experience very intense emotions, and managing these intense emotions can be a very difficult thing to do.
 But it's an important thing to do, as these emotions can lead to unhealthy and impulsive behaviors, such as substance use and deliberate self-harm.
 This article provides an overview of different ways of managing intense emotions when you have PTSD.

 A sense of a foreshortened future is considered to be an avoidance symptom of post-traumatic stress disorder (PTSD).
 Learn ways of coping with this particular symptom of PTSD.